boetiusj/hugo/content/pages/12-questions-ask-painter.md

 ![painter questions kansas city](/images/Checkbox.webp)

-Be sure to ask these questions _before_ you make your hiring decision.
+Be sure to ask these questions _before_ you decide on a painter.

 - #### Do you have proof of insurance?